JuliaLang/julia/doc/manual/interfaces.rst

 This distinction determines which scalar indexing methods the type must define. ``LinearFast()`` arrays are simple: just define :func:`getindex(A::ArrayType, i::Int) <getindex>`.
 When the array is subsequently indexed with a multidimensional set of indices, the fallback :func:`getindex(A::AbstractArray, I...)` efficiently converts the indices into one linear index and then calls the above method. ``LinearSlow()`` arrays, on the other hand, require methods to be defined for each supported dimensionality with ``ndims(A)`` ``Int`` indices.
 For example, the builtin ``SparseMatrix`` type only supports two dimensions, so it just defines :func:`getindex(A::SparseMatrix, i::Int, j::Int)`.
 The same holds for :func:`setindex!`.

+The result of indexing an AbstractArray can itself be an array (for instance when indexing by a ``Range``).
+The AbstractArray fallback methods use :func:`similar` to create an ``Array`` of the appropriate size and element type, which is filled in using the basic indexing method described above.
+When implementing an array wrapper you often want the result to be wrapped as well, which can be accomplished by defining ``Base.similar{T}(A::YourArrayType, ::Type{T}, dims::Dims)`` to create the appropriate wrapped array.

 Returning to the sequence of squares from above, we could instead define it as a subtype of an ``AbstractArray{Int, 1}``:

 .. doctest::